 Her research focused mainly on:

-- Accelerate development and test novel pneumococcal vaccines using experimental carriage
+- Accelerate development and test novel respiratory vaccines using controlled human challenge.

-- Understanding nasal and lung immune responses and correlates of protection against respiratory infection with viruses including SARS-CoV2 and bacteria
+- Understanding nasal and lung immune responses and correlates of protection against respiratory infection with bacteria (pneumococcus) and viruses (SARS-CoV2, RSV and influenza).

-- Defining how respiratory virus co-infections (flu, RSV and SARS-CoV2) and host susceptibility (asthma, COPD, aging, smoke) alters responses to pneumococcal infection
+- Defining how co-infections and host susceptibility (e.g. age, lung chronic co-morbidity) alters responses to infection and vaccination.

-Daniela is on the management board of the HIC-VAC consortium and Leads the WorkStream on Human Challenge Plataform to accelerate product development in the UKRI Infection Innovation Consortium (iicon) consortium.
+Daniela is on the management board of the HIC-VAC consortium and is the Lead of the WorkStream on Human Challenge Platform to accelerate product development in the UKRI LSTM-led Infection Innovation Consortium (iicon) consortium.

 Daniela obtained a PhD in Immunology in 2009 from the University of Sao Paulo (São Paulo, Brazil).
-From 2001 to 2009 Daniela trained at Butantan Institute (Sao Paulo, Brazil) on development of novel vaccines against respiratory infections using different formulations, new adjuvants and routes of immunization.
 During her PhD Daniela was awarded the prestigious Robert Austrian Research Award in Pneumococcal Vaccinology to develop novel nasal vaccines (2006).
 Daniela joined the Liverpool School of Tropical Medicine in 2009 as a postdoctoral scientist and was promoted to Professor and Head of the Department of Clinical Sciences in 2018.
 She joined the University of Oxford in June 2022.